SolidRun/lx2160a_build/README.md

 The sources are pulled from NXP's codeaurora repository and patched after being clone using the patches in the patches/ directory

+The build script builds the u-boot, atf, rcw and linux components, integrate it with Ubuntu rootfs bootstrapped with multistrap.
+Buildroot is also built aside for future use.

 ## Build with Docker
 A docker image providing a consistent build environment can be used as below.
 Since some steps require mounting a loopback device, you need to grant permission for the container to do so when launching: